-To remove burned-on food, soak the surface burner in a solution of mild liquid detergent and hot water.
-Soak the surface burner for 20 to 30 minutes.
-For more stubborn stains, use a cleanser like Soft Scrub® brand or Bon Ami® brand.
-Rinse well to remove any traces of the cleanser that might clog the surface burner openings.
-Do not use steel wool because it will clog the surface burner openings and scratch the surface burners.
-If the holes become clogged, clean them with a sewing needle or twist-tie.
+To remove burned-on food, soak the burner head in a solution of mild liquid detergent and water.
+Soak the burner head upside-down for 20 to 30 minutes in a solution of hot water and mild liquid detergent.
+If the food doesn't rinse off completely, scrub it with soap and water and a soft brush or plastic scouring pad.

+For more stubborn stains, use a cleanser like Soft Scrub[®] brand or Bon Ami[®] brand.
+Rinse well to remove any traces of the cleanser that might clog the burner openings.
+Do not use steel wool because it will clog the burner openings and scratch the burners.
+If the holes become clogged, clean them with a sewing needle or twist tie.

-Before putting the surface burner back, shake out excess water and then dry it thoroughly by setting it in a warm oven for 30 minutes.
-Then place it back in the range, making sure it is properly seated and level.
+Before putting the burner head back, shake out excess water and dry it thoroughly by setting it in a warm oven for 30 minutes.
+Then place it back in the range, making sure the pin in the burner base goes in the hole in the burner head, and that the burner heads are properly seated and level.